Identifying your research question

-Maybe you would want to know how sentencing circles has helped to deter further crime, so you might formulate the following research question:
+For example, maybe you would would like to know how sentencing circles help deter further crime.
+So you could formulate the following research question:

 How successful has the implementation of sentencing circles been on the reduction of recidivism rates?

 Re-evaluate your research question

-As you search the literature for information to answer your research question, you should continue to evaluate your question as some of the more common pitfalls we find are people whose research question is either too broad, or two narrow.
+As you search the literature for information to answer your research question, continue to evaluate your question in case it is either too broad or two narrow.
 This does not mean you have to toss the whole question and start over.
 Instead, think of ways you can revise your research question without losing the main focus of your query.